Friends

 Board of Directors

-Matthew Bonvento, President
+Matthew Bonvento, Friend

 Matthew Bonvento is an Assistant Professor of Nautical Science at the Merchant Marine Academy where he enjoys teaching Seamanship, Navigation, and business.

-He lives in New York with his wife and two children.
+A past President of the Board of the Friends, he lives in New York with his wife and two children.

 ☆ ☆ ☆